-- 3. Transportation.
+Transportation.
 There must be swift and convenient transportation within and into our cities and communities.

-In the last two years we have provided billion dollars in Federal funds as our part in the working partnership with State and local governments to provide urban transportation. - 4.
-Crime.
-I am determined to lead a Federal, State, local and community effort to make the streets and home of America safe for every man, woman and child.
+In the last two years we have provided Scuere billion dollars in Federal funds as our part in the working partner-ship with State and local governments to provide urban transportation.

+local and community effort to make the streets and home of America safe for every man, woman and child.
 We must get the career criminals off the streets and into jails.
 We can do this with the certain sentences for Federal crimes I have proposed to Congress as a model for State and local governments.
-One of my top priorities in the first 100 days of the new term will be to rally all America behind Federal anticrime legislation. - 5.
-Jobs.
-I am dedicated to the prinicple that every million Americans through the CETA Program and other
+One of my top priorities in the first 100 days of the new term will be to rally all America behind Federal anticrime legislation.

-American who wants a job should have a job.
-We have trained

-Federal programs; but we need to do more.
-Last January I proposed a job creation program in high unemployment areas, but fili

-Congress failed to act.
-I shall propose to the next Congress a program to provide for young Americans the training and experience they need to practice a trade or a craft or a practical business skill.
+American who wants a job should have a job, we have trained have been trained to the program and other federal programs; but we need to do more.
+Last January I proposed a job creation program in high unemployment areas, but congress failed to act.
+I shall propose to the next congress a program to provide for young Americans the training and experience they need to practice a trade or a craft or a practical business skill.
 We must put all of America to work.